 - Changing Paleoclimates and Mass Extinctions (more info) This article provides a model for climatic change and relates climatic cycles with major extinction events in the history of the Earth.
 It discusses the mechanisms behind modern climate zones (circulation, storm systems, seasons), astronomical models, climatic models (obliquity conditions, rising sea levels, current conditions), and mass extinctions and model timing (causes of extinction events, predicted vs. documented extinctions, and extinction-driven evolution).
 A geologic time scale provides a reference for climatic conditions at different periods in Earth history.
 References are provided for additional information.

-- Extinction: Forest Fires Among the Trees of Life (more info) This outline of a presentation on extinction reviews the various catastrophic events that could lead to extinction and lists the five great mass extinctions.
+- Extinction: Forest Fires Among the Trees of Life ( This site may be offline. ) This outline of a presentation on extinction reviews the various catastrophic events that could lead to extinction and lists the five great mass extinctions.
 Climate change is identified as the linking factor and recovery is also explained.

 - Tracking the Course of Evolution: Extinction (more info) This essay on mass extinction events (Ordovician, Devonian, Permian, Triassic, Cretaceous) in the geologic record is a chapter from History of Life, a book written by Richard Cowen, in which he discusses the general geologic body of knowledge surrounding each mass extinction event.
 Additionally, the author provides thirty-two (32) bibliographic references (primarily peer-reviewed science journals) on these mass extinction events.